 Furthermore, once an entity is inside a "secure zone" on the network, the entity is trusted, which can lead to breaches and, on a flat network, lateral movement.

-Some of the technical benefits of microsegmentation include:
+Some of the technical features and benefits of microsegmentation include:

 • Centralized security controls and management across networks: Because microsegmentation manages east-west traffic rather than north-south traffic, your policies stand up to any traffic that moves through the segments they govern.
-And, because policy is more defined, you get much greater visibility into network activity than with network segmentation.
+Because policy is more defined, you get far greater visibility into network activity than with network segmentation.

 • Segmentation policies that adapt automatically: Policies are applied to workloads rather than hardware, so they remain intact regardless of infrastructure changes.
 This means that IT security teams can extend one set of controls anywhere, no downtime required.

-• Gap-free protection: Security policies span cloud, container, on-premises data centers, and hybrid cloud environments.
-This is because policy is specific to the workload, not the segment of the network, which closes any and all potential vulnerabilities in security coverage.
+• Gap-free protection: Security policies span private and public clouds, container, on-premises data centers, hybrid cloud environments, and operating systems because policy is specific to the workload, not the segment of the network.

 Some vendors focus exclusively on microsegmentation.
 In all cases, the solution should support the growing requirement for identity-based “microsegmentation” (more granular, software-defined segmentation also referred to as zero-trust network segmentation) of east/west traffic in data centers.